anothertechs/anothertechs/src/blogs/linux/beginners-guid-to-snap/index.md

 , you can specify which
 channel you want to continue to use for each of these operations.

-## Installing Snap in Linux
+## Command for installing Snap in Linux

-On Debian/Ubuntu based distros:
+On Debian/Ubuntu/Linux Mint based distros:

 ```bash
 sudo apt update && sudo apt install snapd